 Running annual seminars on different aspects of the Islamic finance eco-system including Islamic social finance and issues related to the creation of money.

 A project where Islamic finance, Italian civil code and laws, and the archaeological remains of the last mosque built in Sicily meet to create a halāl tourism proposition to attract international as well as domestic visitors.

 Showcasing the unique Islamic artistic and architectural heritage scattered along the peninsula.
-Discussing the idea of ‘cultural districts’ to encourage domestic and international halāl tourism and tell the intertwined stories between Christianity and Islam, the West and the Orient.
+Discussing the idea of ‘cultural districts’ to encourage domestic and international halāl tourism.

 Convener of the closing event themed “Halāl Food – A Border that Does not Divide” focusing on the right to access proper feeding resources according to one’s cultural and religious choices.
 With her unique culinary tradition Italy is well positioned to fusion the Islamic food requirements and the wealth of regional cuisines into a new enticing and halāl proposition.

 A TIEF side-event jointly organized with the Global Islamic Economic Summit dedicated to a fast-growing sector of the Islamic economy where the Italian fashion system is a key player.
 The UAE, China, and Italy lead the Modest Fashion Indicator (MFI), which evaluates 72 countries’ health and development of their Modest Fashion ecosystem.

 A project aiming to bring a top-quality musical offering to the Gulf region promoted by Antea Brugnoni.
 This included concert tours, workshops, summer schools and the exhibition of the Academy’s unique collection of musical instruments.

 Quality control and advisory services for the debut Islamic syndication of an Italian bank.
 A first step towards the possible opening of an Islamic window to better service companies exporting to Muslim countries and gather Italian Muslims’ savings.